 - Generally, high locations are best.
-DO NOT mount radio in basements or below grade as unpredictable performance may result. - DO NOT mount the radio in non-climate controlled environments (i.e. attics may become extremely hot in summer, garages may become extremely cold in winter). - Avoid mounting locations within 3 feet of AC power lines, fluorescent light fixtures, or large metal objects (air conditioners, metal garage doors, etc.) as these locations have been shown to have a detrimental effect on signal strength. - A fair amount of care may be required to mount the radio so as to achieve an optimal RF path.
+DO NOT mount radio in basements or below grade as unpredictable performance may result. - DO NOT mount the radio in non-climate controlled environments (i.e. attics may become extremely hot in summer, garages may become extremely cold in winter). - Avoid mounting locations within 3 feet of AC power lines, fluorescent light fixtures, or large metal objects (air conditioners, metal garage doors, etc.) as these locations have been shown to have a detrimental effect on signal strength. - A fair amount of care may be required to mount the Star-Link radio so as to achieve an optimal RF path.
 The installer should spend as much time as needed to obtain the highest signal level possible. - For Commercial Burglary installations, install in accordance with UL 681, Standard for Installation and Classification of Burglary and Holdup Alarm Systems.
-Installation shall also be in accordance with UL 827, Standard for Central-Station Alarm Services, and UL 1641, Standard for Installation and Classification of Residential Burglar Alarm Systems. - a.
-Before applying power, be sure to connect the primary antenna.
-Temporarily connect power to the radio from a fully charged 12V (4AH minimum) battery.
-DO NOT mount the StarLink radio at this time.
-Press Tamper switch to send a signal. - b.
-Position the unit in the desired mounting location,
+Installation shall also be in accordance with UL 827, Standard for Central-Station Alarm Services, and UL 1641, Standard for Installation and Classification of Residential Burglar Alarm Systems - a.
+Before applying power, be sure to connect the antennas.
+Temporarily connect power to the Star-Link radio from a fully charged 12V (4AH minimum) battery.
+DO NOT mount the radio at this time.
+Press Tamper switch to send a signal. - Position the unit in the desired mounting location, with antenna oriented vertically.
+The signal strength is displayed by the Green "Signal Strength LED" labeled c.
+Once a location has been selected based on signal coverage, permanently secure the unit using #8 screws (not supplied) in the two mounting holes.